Why does lightning strike? And answers to 50 other weather questions

 These are rare cloud formations shaped like long, horizontal tubes.
-They are found near a moving cold front when warm, moist air rises and cools, according to NASA.
+They are found near a moving cold front when warm, moist air rises and cools.
 They can look strange because they are entirely separate from the thunderstorm.

 What is a shelf cloud?

 Also called an arc cloud, these clouds sit in thunderstorms, and mark the boundary between warm air moving up and cold air moving down.
 Unlike roll clouds, they aren’t detached from their storm system.

 What causes sea smoke?